 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+We are advised that drainage is to the main public sewer and this should be confirmed.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

 Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
-The cold water rising main was not fully inspectable.
+No access was available to any sub-floor areas.
+We were able to access the roof void, however, our inspection was restricted by partial flooring and insulation.
+Several areas of roof pitch were not fully inspectable from ground level.
+Some areas of garden and boundary were obscured by mature vegetation.